 - -- Commanders may consult with the medical unit's Senior Profiling Officer to appropriately utilize personnel with DLCs.
-An assessment based on operational risk to personnel assigned to a unit is critical to maintaining unit readiness at the highest degree possible. - -- Commanders may disagree with a health care provider regarding a service member's mobility restriction.
-To do so commanders must contact the installation's Chief of Aerospace Medicine (MDG/SGP) within seven duty days of receipt of the mobility restricting AF Form 469.
-The MTF must then re-adjudicate and resubmit the profile to the commander, within an additional seven duty days.
-If the MDG/SGP and unit commander still disagree after the re-adjudication, the profile will stand, as it is a medical recommendation, and the commander can choose to accept the recommendation or not.
+An assessment based on operational risk to personnel assigned to a unit is critical to maintaining unit readiness at the highest degree possible. - -- Commanders must contact the installation's Chief of Aerospace Medicine (MDG/SGP) within seven duty days of receipt of the mobility restricting AF Form 469 to contest any findings.
+The MTF must then re-adjudicate and resubmit the profile to the commander, within an additional seven duty days. - --- If the MDG/SGP and unit commander still disagree after the re-adjudication, the profile will stand, as it is a medical recommendation, and the commander can choose to accept the recommendation or not